Skip to content

 Image Attachment Contract

-Image discovery runs when an agent finalizes successfully.
+Generated-image discovery runs when an agent finalizes successfully.
+This contract covers images added to done.json.image_paths and completion notifications.
 The collector checks candidate paths in stable order:

 1. tracked files changed relative to HEAD